Lauren-Wilson/Resume/README.md

 - Leveraged advanced feature engineering and data munging on 1B+ rows to identify discrepancies and uncover insights, leading to a 50% increase in engagement for optimized variants in an A/B tested burnout experiment.
 - Enhanced a hybrid recommendation engine by integrating DBT for data standardization and validation, ensuring reliable data quality in production while rapidly upskilling on DBT under tight deadlines.
 - Delivered technical presentations on a logic-based recommendation engine for burnout, utilizing customer surveys and app behavioral data, to 100+ attendees in monthly company-wide demos.
-This resulted in a 10% increase in stakeholder involvement, securing additional resources and expanding the project as more teams adopted the survey and suggested new burnout indicators
+This resulted in a 10% increase in stakeholder involvement, securing additional resources and expanding the project as more teams adopted the survey and suggested new burnout indicators.

 **Operations Administrative Assistant**
 *E Controls*
 *San Antonio, Texas*
 *Nov 2021 - Mar 2022*

 - Developed an R Shiny app to automate production floor audits, reducing audit time by 50%—from 2 hours to just 30 minutes.
-The app replaced inefficient pen-and-paper methods, enabling real-time data entry and direct upload to a dashboard, which allowed management to track audit progress and quantify results month-over-month, improving oversight and accountability
+The app replaced inefficient pen-and-paper methods, enabling real-time data entry and direct upload to a dashboard, which allowed management to track audit progress and quantify results month-over-month, improving oversight and accountability.
 - Championed a marketing campaign to promote new safety protocols using a memorable acronym, integrated into the production facility’s safety training program and prominently displayed on the production floor, ensuring adherence to safety guidelines among team members.